Introduction To Distributed Computing

 • Distributed Systems are difficult to understand.

-• They are chosen because of scale and cost considerations.
+• You can choose them because of scale and cost considerations.

 • They are more difficult to work with.